meta-llama/llama-stack/docs/source/building_applications/tools.md

 - Disabled dangerous system operations
 - Configurable execution timeouts

-> ⚠️ Important: The code interpreter tool can operate in a controlled enviroment locally or on Podman containers.
-To ensure proper functionality in containerised environments:
+> ⚠️ Important: The code interpreter tool can operate in a controlled environment locally or on Podman containers.
+To ensure proper functionality in containerized environments:
 > - The container requires privileged access (e.g., --privileged).
 > - Users without sufficient permissions may encounter permission errors. (`bwrap: Can't mount devpts on /newroot/dev/pts: Permission denied`)
 > - 🔒 Security Warning: Privileged mode grants elevated access and bypasses security restrictions.
 Use only in local, isolated, or controlled environments.